ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/example_data.md

 ## Output directory

-The `out` directory is empty when the example data is installed and is simply used as a location to store model outputs when the model is run
+The `out` directory is empty when the example data is installed and is simply used as a location to store model outputs when the model is run.

 ## Additional directories